Maxy1128/GraphRAG-Project/README.md

 - `settings.yaml`: Pipeline configuration file (see customization details below).

 #### Configuring `settings.yaml`
-The `settings.yaml` file allows you to customize the pipeline, including the model and input type.
+The `settings.yaml` file allows to customize the pipeline, including the model and input type.
 Below are key modifications:

-- **Model and Parameters**: Adjust the `llm` section to specify your desired model (e.g., `gpt-4`) and parameters (e.g., chunk size).
+- **Model and Parameters**: Adjust the `llm` section to specify desired model (e.g., `gpt-4`) and parameters (e.g., chunk size).
 Example:

   ```yaml
   models: